Challenges In FHIR Implementation – An Eye Opening Guide

 FHIR – The Best Choice To Improve Your Clinical Workflow

 As the healthcare organization continues to drastically shift from fee-for-service to value-based care, data interoperability is increasingly becoming an important key for providers trying to better engage with patients, improve clinical workflow, and drive better health outcomes.

-As the technologies are growing day by day to collect and store the healthcare data, the ultimate challenge is to make these various sources of data—from patient portals, hospitals, clinicians, health plans, patient portals to effectively connect to one another.
+As the technologies are growing day by day to collect and store healthcare data, the ultimate challenge is to make these various sources of data—from patient portals, hospitals, clinicians, health plans, and patient portals effectively connect to one another.
 FHIR is one of the best ways to establish data source access standardization.
-FHIR saves a lot of the precious times of healthcare providers on the stressful process to access patient medical records and make recommendations that are always up-to-date and in line with current best practice standards.
+FHIR saves a lot of the precious time of healthcare providers on the stressful process to access patient medical records and make recommendations that are always up-to-date and in line with current best practice standards.